• Home

 RadarScope is a radar app for the serious weather enthusiast.
 You don't have to be a professional meteorologist to use it, but for $9.99, you should probably know how to work it and understand all its features.
 For a $9.99/year subscription, you can have access to some additional features, such as real-time lightning data.
 This can be downloaded on both Android and Apple devices.

-MyRadar is the one for you.
+If you're looking for an inexpensive, simple radar app, MyRadar is the one for you.
 There is a free version, but paying a couple extra bucks will give you some cool upgrades.
 It also gives point forecasts for any location in the U.S., as well as displays current temperatures across the U.S. and in coastal waters.
 This app is available on both Android and Apple devices.

 I use the NOAA NWS mobile version for looking at forecasts on my phone.
-Just type in your desired forecast location and you'll have a 7 day forecast, forecast discussion, radar, and much more at your finger tips and it doesn't cost a thing with no ads!
+Just type in your desired forecast location and you'll have a 7 day forecast, forecast discussion, radar, and much more at your fingertips and it doesn't cost a thing with no ads!
 Just bookmark it to your mobile device's home screen and you're good to go.